Terms and conditions

 - Access to the user account is secured with a user name and a password.
 The seller is responsible for keeping information necessary for account access confidential.

 - The buyer is not allowed to enable third parties to use his user account.

 - The seller can delete a user account, particularly if the user has not accessed his account in more than 5 years, or if the buyer fails to adhere to his responsibilities in the purchase contract (which includes these business conditions).

 - The buyer acknowledges that the user account might not be accessible at all times, especially in regard to necessary maintenance of hardware and software equipment of the seller, or necessary maintenance of hardware and software equipment of third persons.

 - ENTERING INTO A PURCHASE CONTRACT

-- All merchandise presentation placed on the web store interface is of informational character and the seller is not required to enter into a purchase contract in regard to this merchandise.
+- All merchandise presentation placed on the web-store interface is of an informational character and the seller is not required to enter into a purchase contract in regard to this merchandise.
 The regulation §1732, par.
 2 of the Civil Code does not apply.

 - To order merchandise, the buyer fills in an order form in the web store interface.
 The order form contains information mainly about:

 - The merchandise ordered (the buyer will put the ordered merchandise into the electronic shopping basket in the web store interface),

 - The type of payment for the price of the merchandise, information about the requested type of delivery of the merchandise and

 - Information about the costs associated with the delivery of the merchandise (all this further referred to as “order”).

 - Before the order is sent to the seller, the buyer has an opportunity to check and alter any information entered into the order, which also includes the chance to discover and correct mistakes created while entering data into the order.
 The order is sent to the seller by clicking the button “Confirm order”.
 Data entered into the order will be considered accurate by the seller.